MarTay Jenkins

 MarTay Jenkins (born February 28, 1975) is an American former professional football player who was a wide receiver for the Arizona Cardinals of the National Football League (NFL).
 He also was a member of the Arizona Rattlers in the Arena Football League (AFL) and the Calgary Stampeders in the Canadian Football League (CFL).
 He played college football for the Nebraska–Omaha Mavericks.

-Early years
+Early life

 Jenkins was born in Waterloo, Iowa, and attended Herbert Hoover High School in Des Moines, Iowa as a freshman and sophomore.
 He then transferred to Des Moines North High School, where he practiced football, basketball and track.

 College career

 Jenkins attended North Iowa Area Community College.
 He was part of the 26–24 win against Rochester Community and Technical College in the 1995 RC Cola Bowl.

 He transferred to the Division II University of Nebraska Omaha in 1996.
 As a sophomore, playing in a run-oriented offense, he led the team with 36 receptions for 848 yards, 8 receiving touchdowns (school record), 4 carries for 42 yards (10.5-yard avg.) and one rushing touchdown.
 Against North Dakota State University, he tallied 166 receiving yards and 3 touchdowns.
 He was an All-Nebraska NCAA Division II selection by the Omaha World-Herald.

 In 1997, he suffered a torn left anterior cruciate ligament in the opening game against the University of Central Missouri, after making a 32-yard touchdown reception, forcing him to miss the rest of the season.

 Jenkins returned to complete his senior season in 1998, leading the team with 29 receptions for 540 yards (18.6-yard avg.) and 3 receiving touchdowns, while also posting 10 carries for 171 yards (17.1-yard avg.) and 3 rushing touchdown.
 He averaged 30.3 yards in 7 kickoff returns.
 Against North Dakota State University, he had 7 receptions for 147 yards, 2 receiving touchdowns and a 34-yard run.
 He received All-Nebraska NCAA Division II honors by the Omaha World-Herald.

 He finished his college career registering in less than three full seasons, 67 receptions for 1,439 yards (21.5 avg.) and 12 touchdowns.
 He also returned 24 kickoffs for 597 yards (24.9) and one touchdown, while rushing 14 times for 213 yards and 4 touchdowns.
 He helped the Mavericks win North Central Conference titles both seasons he played, which were their first league championships in 12 years.

 In 2007, he was inducted into the University of Nebraska-Omaha Athletic Hall of Fame.
 In 2011, he was inducted into the National Junior College Athletic Association Football Hall of Fame.